Kim Kardashian Family Feud: Why She’s Reportedly ‘Shunning’ Rob Kardashian, Blac Chyna & Caitlyn Jenner After Robbery

 Kim Kardashian is allegedly caught in a feud with a number of her famous family member as she continues to deal with the fall out of her Paris robbery last October.

-According to reports, Kim is supposedly not seeing eye to eye with three of her family members right now, including brother Kim Kardashian and his fiancé Blac Chyna as well as mom Kris Jenner’s former spouse Caitlyn Jenner.
+According to reports, Kim is supposedly not seeing eye to eye with three of her family members right now, including brother Rob Kardashian and his fiancé Blac Chyna, as well as mom Kris Jenner’s former spouse, Caitlyn Jenner.

 Sources recently claimed that Kim and her sisters are supposedly locked in a feud with Caitlyn over the release of her new book, The Secrets of My Life, which is expected to hit shelves in April.